 Through patient surveys, Dr. Harris has earned both the Patients’ Choice Award and the Most Compassionate Physician Award.
 We’re so excited to have Dr. Harris, for both his remarkable communication skills and inherent sensitivity toward his patients and colleagues.

-University of Colorado, MCs
+University of Colorado, MSC

 Duke University, BS